How to Become a Personal Trainer in 4 Simple Steps

 Survey-Results-The-Best-In-Fitness-Personal-Training-for-2023

-It comes as no surprise that the fitness industry is rapidly growing, especially during COVID times where at-home and virtual workouts have exploded.
-As a whole, the industry is growing at a rate of 8.7% per year, with the demand for personal trainers expected to grow 13% between now and 2028.
+It comes as no surprise that the fitness industry’s personal training is rapidly growing, especially during COVID times, where at-home and virtual workouts have exploded.
+As a whole, the personal training industry is growing at a rate of 8.7% per year, with the demand for personal trainers expected to grow 13% between now and 2028.

-For CPTs within this highly dynamic and steadily expanding industry, fitness trends change by the year.
-Fitness Mentors surveyed nearly 500 personal trainers to find out what their choices are for the best fitness-related brands, technologies, workout strategies, services, education, client acquisition tactics, and more.
+For CPTs within this highly dynamic and steadily expanding industry, fitness trends change annually.
+Fitness Mentors surveyed nearly 500 personal trainers to determine their preferences for the best fitness-related brands, technologies, workout strategies, services, education, client acquisition tactics, and more.

 The categories and topics we’ll touch on include: